compbiozurich/UZH-BIO392/course-results/2021/nico-zala/2021-10-06-Nico-Zala-liftover-exercises.md

 * Switch to Fruitfly, can you find TP53?
   - I found on chromosome 2R a TP53 homeolog, from chr2R:11,983,429 to chr2R:11,984,899, length: 1,471 bp

+> Liftover with USCS Genome Browser

+* Down-lift: TP53 from hg38 to hg19
+  - chr17:7,668,421-7,687,490 to chr17:7571739-7590808

+* Up-lift: TP53 from hg19 to hg38
+  - chr17:7,571,720-7,590,868 to chr17:7668402-7687550

+* Cross-species-lift: TP53 from human to mouse
+  - chr17:7,668,421-7,687,490 to chr11:69471228-69482695

+* Multi-step-lift: TP53 from hg38 to hg18
+  - chr17:7,668,421-7,687,490 to chr17:7571739-7590808 to chr17:7512464-7531533

+> BED file liftover

+* Liftover multiple positions with a BED file.
+Lift a larger range and interpret the result.
+  - tried to liftover example.bed: works for 74 records, but failed to liftover 24 records.

+* Limitations of the liftover.
+  - When liftover larger ranges it can lead to several errors as:
+    - #Deleted in new
+    - #Partially deleted in new
+    - #Split in new
+  - The mapping is often not straightforward, specially when a region has been deleted/added, over gaps or if SNVs with mutliple coordinates are present in target/original genome.
+  - If positions are too distanced, they may be seperated and cannot e mapped properly to another assembly.